- Practice Areas

-We are not an intergalactic monolithic law firm, able to provide all types of legal services to all people, or at least those with a certain level of wealth.
+We are not an intergalactic monolithic law firm, able to provide all types of legal services to all people, or only those with a certain level of wealth.
 Being a small firm, our practice is limited to helping people in just certain areas of the law.

 We generally do not go to court, except as may be related to Probate matters.
 So we do not handle divorces, evictions, foreclosures, criminal matters, collections, or personal injury cases.
 If you have a matter in one of these areas, we might be able to refer you to someone else, but we will not take cases in these areas.